 Strømme Foundation (Strømmestiftelsen) is a Norwegian development organisation that uses education to pursue its mission of creating a world free from poverty.
 Its approach is holistic; in its support for children, adolescents and their families within selected communities, Strømme invariably works with and through local delivery partners, thereby strengthening sustainability and maximising impact.
 The Foundation supports a number of strands of Strømme’s work, including activities in Nepal, Uganda, and West Africa.

-AKO Foundation support new in 2022
+AKO Foundation support since 2022

-Teach for India’s core activity is not dissimilar to those of Teach First (see below) in the UK or Teach for America: college graduates (and others) do intensive training followed by a commitment to (at least) 2 years of teaching.
+Teach for India’s core activity is not dissimilar to those of Teach First (see below) in the UK or Teach for America: college graduates (and others) undergo intensive training followed by a commitment to (at least) 2 years of teaching.
 Currently 1,000 ‘Fellows’ are actively teaching; there are around 4,000 ex-Fellows, three-quarters of whom have remained in the education sector in India.
 The Foundation has made an unrestricted grant.

 AKO Foundation support since 2020